V35HR4J/Automate-Telegram/README.md

     - You are ready to go, type `/start` on bot's DM to get started.
 - ### Docker Installation
     - Clone this repo and navigate to project directory.
-    - Run `docker build -t automate-telegram`
+    - Run `docker build -t automate-telegram .`
     - Run `docker run -d automate-telegram`

 ## Commands available: